Confirming atmospheric processes and structures as predicted by own forecasts using soaring flights

 Main objective of Organisation Scientifique et Technique Internationale du Vol à Voile (OSTIV) is the promotion and coordination on an international level of sciences and technologies related to soaring flight, in particular the use and operation of sailplanes in research.
 OSTIV is a member of the Federation Aeronautique Internationale ( FAI ) and considers itself an innovative force in promoting air sports

-The Mountain Wave Project (MWP) - a project of the scientific and meteorological panel of OSTIV, was conceived during an OSTIV seminar 1998 in Serres/France by René Heise and Klaus Ohlmann and attracted several enthusiastic scientists/pilots since.
+The Mountain Wave Project (MWP) - a project of the scientific and meteorological panel of OSTIV, was conceived during an OSTIV seminar 1998 in Serres/France by René Heise and Klaus Ohlmann and is temporally supported by several enthusiastic scientists/pilots since.

 Joachim Kuettner, Atmospheric Researcher